Chagos–Laccadive Ridge

 Extending from c.
-10°S to 15°N, the CLR includes the Laccadive, Maldives, and Chagos archipelagos and can be divided into three corresponding blocks, of which the first is continental and the two latter are oceanic.
+10°S to 15°N, the CLR includes the Lakshadweep, Maldives, and Chagos archipelagos and can be divided into three corresponding blocks, of which the first is continental and the two latter are oceanic.
 The CLR is asymmetrical with a steeper eastern slope and has an average depth of less than 1000 m.
 It formed south of or near the Equator together with the remaining western continental margin of India, when India separated first from Madagascar in the Mid-Cretaceous and then from the Seychelles Islands in the Late Cretaceous.

 Extent

 The CLR extends northward for c.
 2550 km from 10°S at the southern end of the Chagos Archipelago to 14°N around the Adas Bank.
-The second element of the name is for the Laccadive Islands, among the islands of Lakshadweep. ("Laccadive" is a form of the name "Lakshadweep".)
-The islands of Chagos, Maldives and Lakshadweep are the above-water parts of the Chagos–Laccadive Ridge.
+The second element of the name is for the Lakshadweep Islands, among the islands of Lakshadweep.
+The islands of Chagos, Maldives and Lakshadweep are the above-water parts of the Chagos–Lakshadweep Ridge.